-- 1. Recorded Competition: Same format as 2020 National Semi-Finals.
+2. Recorded Competition: Same format as 2022 National Semi-Finals.
 School winners upload a video to YouTube and provide a link on the school winner form.
 Branch coordinators email the list of links to judges who adjudicate independently and then gather via conference call or Zoom meeting to arrive at a winner.
-This option is less reliant on technological expertise. - 2.
-Live via Internet: Follows the format of the 2020 National Finals.
+This option is less reliant on technological expertise.

+3. Live via Internet: Follows the format of the 2022 National Finals.
 Branches set up a Zoom meeting (or another platform) for a live via internet competition.
-Students and judges are provided a Zoom link, date/time, and performance order.
+Students and judges are provided a Zoom link, date/ time, and performance order.
 Judges then retire to a breakout room on Zoom to adjudicate and return with the results.

 Branches should choose what is most comfortable and works best for them and their schools.
-We recommend engaging teachers, students, and members with the necessary skills to assist with tech needs, but national will also do as much as possible to support branches in this regard.
+We recommend engaging teachers, students, and members with the necessary skills to assist with tech needs, but national will do its best to support our branches in this regard.
+Please note: All branch winners will be required to submit a video of their performance on the Winner Packet Form in order to participate in the People's Choice Award.

-TECHNICAL RESOURCES WILL BE AVAILABLE TO BRANCHES AND TEACHERS ON OUR WEBSITE.
+TECHNICAL RESOURCES ARE AVAILABLE TO BRANCHES AND TEACHERS ON OUR WEBSITE.